 Sweet T Makes Three

 The title of this blog is a few years overdue for a change, as it’s now about a family of four!
-With that small discrepancy aside, it’s a great resource for crafting, travel, and recipe posts.
+With that small discrepancy aside, Sweet T Makes Three is a great resource for crafting, travel, and recipe posts.
 Blogger Jenn also includes poignant explorations of motherhood.
 She isn’t afraid to dive deep into some of its struggles — like what it means to be an older mom who feels like an outsider.
+Visit the blog.

 Savvy Sassy Moms

 Leah Campbell is a writer and editor living in Anchorage, Alaska.
-A single mother by choice after a serendipitous series of events led to the adoption of her daughter.
-Leah is also author of the book “Single Infertile Female” and has written extensively on the topics of infertility, adoption, and parenting.
+She’s a single mother by choice after a serendipitous series of events led to the adoption of her daughter.
+Leah is also the author of the book “Single Infertile Female” and has written extensively on the topics of infertility, adoption, and parenting.
 You can connect with Leah via Facebook, her website, and Twitter.